KhanPython/dispense-prop/README.md

 - Spawn a customizable number of props from a specified origin.
 - Automatic removal of props after a configurable time.
-- Attraction mechanism to move props towards a target object.
+- An optional attraction mechanism to move props towards a target object.
 - Physics-based dispensing logic.
 - Event hooks for spawn, removal, and group completion (onAllRemoved).